 You may be entitled to claim disability benefits if you can show enough proof about your long-term disorder.
 A medical practitioner could highlight that you have one of the following characteristics as an extreme limitation, or two as a marked limitation:

 - Social interaction

 - Remembering or understanding information

 - Managing oneself

-The medical professional should highlight in a document about five or more sets of characteristics.
-You will also need to furnish the following evidence.
+Additionally, a licensed health professional may also document about five or more sets of depression symptoms.
+To apply for disability, you may also need to furnish the following evidence.

-If you can prove that the condition which you are having is the same as mentioned in “Listing of Impairments”.
-Under such circumstances, you can claim for disability benefits.
+If you can prove that the condition which you are having is on or medically equivalent to a disability mentioned in the “Listing of Impairments” of the SSA, you may be eligible to claim disability benefits.